FOREX-Safe-haven dollar in demand as worries over European lockdowns, U.S. taxes sap risk appetite

 The safe-haven yen JPY= was broadly stronger, and Australia's dollar AUD= - considered a liquid proxy for risk - weakened further on Wednesday.

-The Aussie slipped to as low as $0.75985, a level not seen since early February, and to 82.49 yen AUDJPY= for the first time since the start of this month.
+The Aussie slipped to as low as $0.7595, a level not seen since Feb.
+5, and to 82.41 yen AUDJPY= for the first time since the start of this month.

+The British pound weakened as far as $1.37050, also the lowest since early February.

 In cryptocurrencies, bitcoin BTC=BTSP languished below $54,000, less than two weeks since hitting a record high of $61,781.83.